department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/roadmap/team-priorities-Q3-2022-draft.md

 ### Potential Q3 - Q4 projects

-- Research to determine what to do next with the profile
+- Research to determine what to do next with the My VA.

 ## Profile